Concussion Management

 Who should I tell about a concussion?

 Immediately following a concussion, it is recommended you reach out to your primary care physician (PCP).
 Your medical provider can provide an assessment, recommend concussion providers based on presenting symptoms, and develop a list of recommendations for rest and a gradual return to play, school, and/or work activities.
 If you notice any worsening or concerning symptoms following a concussion, do not wait to see your PCP; call 9-1-1 or take your child to the emergency department.
+Here is a downloadable list of warning signs.

 When should I seek treatment from a concussion provider?